FIG STAR BREAD IN ITALY

+Rome, Italy.
 We love the look of this fig star bread.
 We first saw the star shaped bread in Italy.
-A soft sweet bread that looks very festive, but is actually very easy to make.
 The bread is made from a basic sweet bread dough, and for this version we used fig jam and fresh figs.

 This recipe was adapted from Peter Reinhart’s “Artisan Breads Every Day”, available at Forno Bravo.